Privacy policy

 Modern Slavery Statement

-Ecare Group Ltd and its trading subsidiaries Curamcare Ltd, Curam.io Ltd and Curam PAYE Ltd (Curam) is committed to the highest standards when dealing with employees, customers, and suppliers, aiming to conduct every aspect of our business with honesty, integrity and openness.
+Ecare Group Ltd and its trading subsidiaries Curamcare Ltd, Curam.io Ltd, CMCS and Curam PAYE Ltd (Curam) is committed to the highest standards when dealing with employees, customers, and suppliers, aiming to conduct every aspect of our business with honesty, integrity and openness.
 We will continue to review and seek feedback on our practices, to meet these standards.

 Key elements that we consider: